 Artwork in the Picasso Museum

 The paintings from the Blue and Rose periods really showed his emotions at the time.
 The Blue paintings were dramatic and depressing.
 The Rose paintings were very sexual.
-It was also interesting to see the sculptures of Fernande Olivier, who made such a difference in his life.
-I wonder what ever happened between them, you can tell they had a very passionate and intense relationship.
+It was also interesting to see the sculptures of Fernande Olivier.
+She made such a difference in his life.
+I wonder whatever happened between them, you can tell they had a very passionate and intense relationship.
 They were together for seven years and apparently 20 years later, she actually wrote several articles for a Belgian paper about it.
 Wouldn’t those be interesting to read?

 The last bit of the Picasso museum holds pieces from his later years.
 You really see that he painted like a child.
 I love the bold colors and the cheerful subjects.
 There were also some beautiful ceramics.